dextermallo/GSoC-2023/MEETING_NOTE.md

 1. Progress

-- [x] Fully automated the current implementation
+- [x] Fully automated the current implementation: Done
-- [ ] To be tested: Does VM for GitHub Action supports eBPF?
 - [x] Redesign the architecture for the framework to support both interactive and pipeline-based
 - [x] Integrate the concept of "threshold" into the architecture
-- [ ] Discuss/Draft 2-nd phase objective/goals
+- [ ] Discuss/Draft 2-nd phase objective/goals: WIP

-2. Discussion
+- [ ] To be tested: Does VM for GitHub Action supports eBPF?: TBD

-3. Next Actions
+2. Next Actions

+- [ ] Discuss/Draft 2nd phase objective/goals (Cont.)
+- [ ] Bug/Changes from previous comments.
+- [ ] Create reports for cAdvisor/locust.
+- [ ] Add threshold for cAdvisor/locust.